joaohenggeler/eternal-wanderer/Source/README.md

 * [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and create posts.

+* [PyTumblr](https://github.com/tumblr/pytumblr): to upload the recorded videos to Tumblr and create posts.

 * [APScheduler](https://github.com/agronholm/apscheduler): to schedule the scouting, recording, and publishing scripts.

 * [fastText](https://github.com/facebookresearch/fastText): to detect a page's language from its text.
 Only used if `detect_page_language` is enabled.